List of Fist of the North Star characters: Raoh

-The eldest of the four Hokuto brothers, Raoh is a conqueror who takes the mantle of Ken-Oh or 'The King of Fists', and later gains the additional title of 'The Conqueror of the Century's End'.
+The eldest of the four Hokuto brothers, Raoh is a conqueror who takes the mantle of Kenoh or 'The King of Fists', and later gains the additional title of 'The Conqueror of the Century's End'.
 Believed to be the strongest and obvious choice to become the sole user of Hokuto Shinken, Raoh is a towering and intimidating man standing at least 7 feet tall (in some fights he is depicted being substantially larger i.e. 10–12 feet).
 After learning of Kenshiro's chosen succession as the single user of Hokuto Shinken, Raoh abandons his loyalty to his brothers and his master to wander the wastelands and become the ruler of all including conquering Heaven itself.
 Before leaving however, his master Ryuken begs him to give up his ambitions of conquest by never practicing his martial art or to "seal his hands" (achieved by destroying/removing his hands or his mind or by committing suicide).
 Raoh of course refuses and kills his master in a duel as Ryuken's fading health stops him from defending himself.
 Before dying Ryuken tells Raoh that because of his prideful ambitions he will never be able to achieve true mastery of their martial art, which infuriated him and planted seeds of doubt into his mind.
 Raoh would go on to become one of the most powerful warlords of the wastelands and eventually lead armed forces larger than the Southern Cross 6, the likes of Shin or even its leader Souther (Thouser).
 Raoh is a true power house of destructive force, as his technique is the "Hard Fist" style of Hokuto Shinken.
 This style focuses on crushing blows and straightforward assaults along with energy waves that destroy most anything they are directed at.
 Raoh's most notable character trait both in and out of combat is his overwhelming need to always press further and never retreat, not even one step or else his pride and claim of being the greatest will be in question.